 - Are you still experiencing damage caused by feral pigs?

-- Is the feral pig damage above/below acceptable thresholds?
+- Is the feral pig damage above or below acceptable thresholds?

 Continue monitoring on an ongoing basis.
 Feral pig populations will rebound quickly.
 Plan your pig control as a regular and ongoing component of your property management activities.

-Remember, feral pig control is time-consuming and that there is no quick-fix solution.
+Feral pig control is time-consuming and there is no quick-fix solution.

 New biological control agents are unlikely to be released due to the potential for non-target impacts on agricultural pig production industries.

-Baiting is a useful knock-down technique to reduce initial high feral pig populations.
-However, populations will quickly recover unless follow-up control and other control methods are used.
+Baiting is a useful technique to reduce feral pig populations.
+However, populations will quickly recover unless follow-up control.

-1080 (sodium monofluoroacetate) is a lethal poison registered to control vertebrate rabbits, foxes, wild dogs and wild or feral pigs in Victoria.
+1080 (sodium monofluoroacetate) is a lethal poison registered to control vertebrate rabbits, foxes, wild dogs and feral pigs in Victoria.

 1080 is derived from a compound found in many Australian native plants.
 Some Australian native animals have a higher tolerance to 1080, depending on the species.
 Introduced species such as domestic dogs and cats, livestock and pest species such as rabbits, foxes, wild dogs and wild or feral pigs are highly susceptible to 1080 poisoning.